 Executives are big-picture thinkers—after all, they’re managing the entirety of the business—so it’s incumbent on communicators to go beyond the day-to-day and build a strategy that aligns closely with the overarching goals of the business to truly get executives to sit up and pay attention.

-For leaders oriented toward their brands and marketing campaigns, running internal branding campaigns may serve to convince them of the power of internal comms. of Allstate, whose Force for Good internal campaign “delivered an unforeseen level of excitement to employees across the company.”
+For leaders oriented toward their brands and marketing campaigns, running internal branding campaigns may serve to convince them of the power of internal comms.
+CECP offers the example of Allstate, whose Force for Good internal campaign “delivered an unforeseen level of excitement to employees across the company.”
 It also “reflects Allstate’s brand promise to customers.”

 As the Allstate example demonstrates, an internal campaign can help executives see the value while also helping to bring internal comms in line with external messaging.